zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 Let's use the same example as previous property.
 Order status has been updated `PAYMENT_REQUESTED`.
 For some unknown reasons, the message broker/queue **redeliver** the same message to the worker.
 The worker will validate the order status to the database, and will only process if the status is `ACCEPTED`.
 In this case, the order status is `PAYMENT_REQUESTED`, so we will just skip the message.

-> To discuss on how possibly this can happen is very broad topic, but the scenario exists in real world (at least in my own experience). let's just focus on this particular example
+> To discuss on how possibly this can happen is very broad topic, but the scenario exists in real world (at least in my own experience).
+We'll let it slide for now...

 <pre class="mermaid">
 sequenceDiagram